 The soft and comfortable hypoallergenic padding is notable for its lightweight approach and comfortable earcups.
 The padded headband offers premium stitching for a little extra quality and comfort.
 While the earcups offer enough padding, there’s a concern these will get tight quickly as kids grow fast.

 Onanoff even took care to make sure that the design wouldn’t affect children who might drop the headphones around their neck while not listening.
 Add in a tangle-free three-foot cord and there’s little concern your child will find himself or herself struggling to stay connected.
 Like most of its competitors in the kid-friendly headphone space, the BuddyPhones are limited to 85 decibels and only vary by a safe 3 decibels to protect ears from loud starts that could occur while listening to movies or media.

-Available in a slew of colors, the BuddyPhones are the sum of the whole with decent sound, good build quality and just enough comfort to last for a cross-country plane ride.
-Still, it’s a little disappointing to read that most children grow out of them before the age Onanoff expects kids will need to purchase a more adult-sized headphone.
+Available in a slew of colors, the BuddyPhones are the sum of the whole with decent sound, good build quality, and just enough comfort to last for a cross-country plane ride.
+Still, it’s a little disappointing to read that most children grow out of them before the age Onanoff expects kids will need to purchase more adult-sized headphones.

-- BuddyCable splitter allows four BuddyPhones to share same device
+- BuddyCable splitter allows four BuddyPhones to share the same device

 - Tangle-free cord is a big plus (also it is removable so it won’t catch if it latches on to something)

 - Excellent quality and build for the price